Mohamed-khattab/Codeforces-Git-Integration/README.md

 - Develop Coeforces-Git-Integration as a Chrome extension for quick access and enhanced integration capabilities.
 - Implement OAuth authentication for secure and standardized access to Codeforces and GitHub APIs.

+# please note that it may have some limitations or known issues that are being actively addressed